 But the reality is that medical transcription is a job that requires several months or years of specialized training depending on the path you take.
-There are also several other realities you should know about, including pay, job outlook, and what the job is really like.
+There are also several other realities you should know about, including pay, job outlook, and what this online job is really like.

 Today, I’m going to explain how to become a medical transcriptionist and what you need to know before you get started.

 How to become a medical transcriptionist in 2020 (plus what the job is actually like)

 What is a medical transcriptionist?